ssilverman/QNEthernet/README.md

 _address-changed_ event, the link state and interface status are checked in addition.

-Servers, on the other hand, can be brought up even when there's no link.
+Servers, on the other hand, can be brought up even when there's no link or active network interface.

 In summary, no network operations can be done before all three of _link-up_, _address_changed-to-valid_, and _interface-up_ occur.

+Last, no network tasks should be performed inside the listeners.
+Instead, set a flag and then process that flag somewhere in the main loop.

 See: [Connections and link detection](#connections-and-link-detection)